guardian/facia-tool/README.md

 - Select the front your are trying to view on the config page, click on the edit-metadata link, and deselect the `is hidden`-property.

 - If you are developing locally and do not have frontend credentials from janus, the fronts tool won't have permissions to push events to the sqs queue that Facia-Press reads from.
 To test that a front is pressed, you will have to deploy your changes to code, and test the code from there.

+## Different tools in this codebase

+### The Fronts Tool
+The most important part of this app is the Fronts Tool which is used to curate the web and app front pages of the Guardian.
+Additionally it is used to manually create emails (each front representing a different email).

+Users can move stories from the Content API feed into different front pages.
+These fronts can then be launched which triggers a set of processes that updates the front pages on dotcom and the iOS and Android apps.

+The Fronts Tool uses the most up-to-date front end as stored in [fronts-client](https://github.com/guardian/facia-tool/tree/master/fronts-client)

+Useful things to know:
+* An api call to Ophan pulls in page view data to allow users to understand at a glance views for a given story.
+Normally this is only visible for stories that are actually on a front page.
+If there is no data, the graph is not shown.

+* Containers can be shared between fronts and updates to a container in one place updates it everywhere.

+* Certain containers have geolocation properties.
+This means they can only be seen by users in the location specified.

+* Interactive atoms can be pasted into a front as CAPI links.
+This allows designers and the interactives team to create special content eg banners showing election results.
+Apart from articles, interactive atoms are the only other type of CAPI content allowed on Fronts

+* In the Email editor only - free text boxes can be created.
+This allows email editors to add introductions to their emails by hijacking the headline field.
+Rich text editing is enabled for this using Prosemirror.

+### The Editions creator

+The Editions interface is used to curate content on the Editions app (currently known as The Daily iOS and Android).
+Editions also uses the fronts-client front end, and can be accessed from the Manage Editions menu on the homepage: https://fronts.code.dev-gutools.co.uk/v2

+Curation works in the same way as the main fronts tool.
+But there are these differences:

+* Fronts are part of Issues (normally one issue per day).
+You need to create or open a valid issue to make changes

+* Editions are published once instead of being continually updated and launched

+* ???
+What other differences are there from a user perspective ?

+* ???
+Are Editions pressed using Fronts press?

+### The Config Tool

+Fronts and collections are configured in the config tool.
+This allows for the name, geolocation and visual properties of collections to be set.
+The types and order of collections in a Front is set here too.
+This tool uses the "old" front end client.
+Each "type of fronts" has its own config url eg: https://fronts.gutools.co.uk/email/config

+### The Breaking News Tool

+This enables breaking news notifications to be sent to app users who have signed up.
+This tool also uses the "old" front end client.
+You need permission from
+Central Production to access this tool.
+It does not exist in the CODE environment.  https://fronts.gutools.co.uk/breaking-news

+** ANYONE GOT ANY MORE INFORMATION ABOUT HOW THIS TOOL WORKS?**

 #### Troubleshooting
 ##### Postgres